ivotron/ivotron.github.io/_posts/2013-10-22-srl-oktoberfest-poster.md

 title: 'A Framework for Exascale Analysis Shipping'
 category: labnotebook
 author:
-  - name: Ivo Jimenez
+  - names: Ivo Jimenez
 tags:
   - srl
   - hdf5
   - ff
   - slides
+classoption: landscape
 template: a0poster
-classoption: landscape
 papersize: a0
 columns: 3
 columnsep: '100pt'
 columnseprule: '0pt'
 usedefaultspacing: "yes"
 ---

+# Towards Exascale Storage and I/O

 Exascale systems that are slated for the end of this decade will include up to a million of compute nodes running about a billion